ubc-library-rc/intro-machine-learning/content/introduction.md

 ## Building a Machine Learning Model

-Building a machine learning model involves some or all of the following steps.
-While we do not cover the data collection step here, it is an important process that should be planned with extra care.
+Building a machine learning model involves some or all of the following steps:

 - **Data Collection:** The first step in machine learning involves gathering and preparing data for use in a machine learning model.
 This process is critical because the quality of the data used in the model directly impacts its accuracy and effectiveness.
 This data can come from various sources, such as sensors, user inputs, or databases.
+While we do not cover the data collection step here, it is an important process that should be planned with extra care.

 - **Data Preprocessing:** Before the data can be used for machine learning, it needs to be cleaned, transformed, and formatted into a suitable format to be used by machine learning algorithms.